Mongo (Flash Gordon): Alex Raymond's depiction

-Later depictions of Mongo
+Later depictions

 After Raymond left the Flash Gordon strip in 1944, his successors would add new characters and locations to Mongo.
 Austin Briggs created Kang the Cruel, the son of Ming.
 Kang would depose Barin and take over Mongo, resulting in Flash leading another rebellion.
 Mac Raboy created several new elements for the fictional planet's mythology, including giving Mongo two moons, Lunita and Exila, as well as the ice kingdom of Polaria, ruled by the tyrant Polon, (who has the power to shrink or enlarge living things).
 Jim Keefe made the Unexplored Continent the location where the villain Garakahn had his fortress.
 In some versions of the comic strip, Mingo City is renamed "Alania" after Ming's overthrow.

 In the 2011 Dynamite Comics Flash Gordon:Zeitgeist, Ming opens a portal between dimensions to enable Mongo to attack Earth in the year 1934.
 This story also describes Mongo as the "Crossroads of the Known Universes".
 The prequel, Merciless:The Rise of Ming depicts Ming's ascent to power over Mongo.
 In this version Emperor Krang, wishes to unite Mongo's five warring realms (Arboria, Ardentia, Aerie, Aquaria, and Frigia).
 Krang's son, Ming, eventually does so by force.
 In the later Dynamite Flash Gordon series, Mongo is the base of Ming's empire.
 Mongo harbours a "Valley of Portals" which contains portals which lead to the other worlds Ming rules, including Arboria and Coralia.